 Yosemite Lodge at the Falls proudly unveiled two prototype eco-friendly guest rooms on April 21, 2010.
 Designers evaluated and selected each feature of the rooms based on sustainability, recycled content, proximity of manufacturing location and durability.
 As the first step in the goals of renovating all 245 of the Yosemite Lodge at the Falls rooms in a environmentally responsible way, and achieving LEED (Leadership in Energy and Environmental Design) and Energy Star certification, the green rooms give Delaware North Companies, and the National Park Service the opportunity to evaluate the design decisions, and gather guest feedback.

-PLEASE NOTE: Because these rooms are only two of the many Deluxe Rooms available at Yosemite Lodge at the Falls, we are unable to specifically book these a Green Room.
-While they may be requested in the comments section online or through a reservations agent, they cannot be guaranteed at this time.
+PLEASE NOTE: Because these rooms are only two of the many Deluxe Rooms available at Yosemite Lodge at the Falls, we are unable to specifically book these particular rooms.
+While they may be requested in the comments section online or through a reservations agent, they cannot be guaranteed.

 What makes these rooms Green?

 A new electronic key card entry system integrates with the room’s energy controls, using a lock that requires 50% fewer batteries than older locks, with the batteries lasting for nearly four years.
 After unlocking the room, the guest places the key card in a wall slot just inside the door.
 With a faint click, the key card activates select circuits that power lighting and electronics.
 When the guest removes the key from the slot upon leaving, the room reverts to its unoccupied, energy-saver state, automatically reducing the demand for power to circuits that feed the television and accessory lights.
 (Coupled with a wireless sensor, this approach to energy management has been shown in European hotel case studies to reduce demand and energy expenses by upwards of 40%.)
 Vendors: The Kaba Group and Echoflex

 Insulation made from recycled newspaper